Why do we need water for the environment?

 In the Murrumbidgee valley, water for the environment supports a range of wetland communities, providing habitat and breeding opportunities for flora and fauna, as well as refuge during times of natural flow-variation.
 Threatened species, including brolgas, the Australasian bittern, the Southern bell frog and the fishing bat, benefit from flows.

-The Murrumbidgee Environmental Water Allowance Reference Group provides advice to the Department of Planning, Industry and Environment on watering priorities on public and private lands, with the support of landholders.
+The Murrumbidgee Environmental Water Allowance Reference Group provides advice to the Department of Climate Change, Energy, the Environment and Water on watering priorities on public and private lands, with the support of landholders.

 There are important Indigenous cultural sites throughout the Murrumbidgee valley catchment, including the Koonadan sandhill — a burial site adjacent the Tuckerbil wetlands.